 Original Research Article

-A STUDY ON EXTENT OF UTILIZATION ON INFORMATION TECHNOLOGY ENABLED SYSTEMS IN AGRICULTURE AND THE PROBLEMS FACED IN UTILIZING THE INFORMATION TECHNOLOGY ENABLED SYSTEMS AMONG THE FARMERS IN KRISHNAGIRI DISTRICT
+A STUDY ON UTILIZATION OF INFORMATION TECHNOLOGY ENABLED SYSTEMS (ITES) IN AGRICULTURE AND PROBLEMS FACED IN UTILIZING ITES AMONG FARMERS IN KRISHNAGIRI DISTRICT OF TAMILNADU, INDIA

 ABSTRACT

 Information Technology (IT) enabled extension systems are acting as a key agent for changing agrarian situation and farmers’ lives by improving access to information and sharing knowledge.
 In today’s world of competition, information is the key word to success.
 Use of internet has given the globe a shrinking effect.
-Hence, the present investigation was designed to study the socio – personal and psychological characteristics of farmers, to analyse utilization behaviour of respondents on Information Technology Enabled Systems.
-The present study was conducted in Krishnagiri district of Tamil Nadu state.
+Hence, the present investigation was designed to study the socio – personal and psychological characteristics of farmers, to analyse utilization behaviour of respondents on Information Technology Enabled Systems (ITES).
+The present study was conducted in Krishnagiri district of Tamil Nadu, India.
 The research design adopted for the present study was ex-post facto since the phenomenon had already taken place.
 A sample size of 120 farmers were selected for this study using digital literacy test.
 A well-structured and pre-tested interview schedule was used for data collection.
 Appropriate statistical tools were used to analyse the data.
-The most of the Information Technology Enabled Systems were perceived as good by the respondents especially Extension agency contact, information seeking behaviour, information needs in farming practices, dwelling ownership of ICT gadgets, training undergone in ICT, extent of utilization of ICTs in adoption of practices.
-It may be due to the fact that the above mentioned ITES are easily accessible and user friendly and also to meet out the information needs and rendering effective advisory services.The adoption and efficacy of digital technologies in agriculture are significantly influenced by the use of information technology enabled systems, or ITES.
+The most of the ITES were perceived as good by the respondents especially Extension agency contact, information seeking behaviour, information needs in farming practices, dwelling ownership of ICT gadgets, training undergone in ICT, extent of utilization of ICTs in adoption of practices.
+It may be due to the fact that the above mentioned ITES are easily accessible and user friendly and also to meet out the information needs and rendering effective advisory services.The adoption and efficacy of digital technologies in agriculture are significantly influenced by the use of ITES.
 Farmers' use of ITES may have a big influence on productivity and decision-making since they rely less on these systems to obtain critical information.
 This insight may be used to create tailored treatments that increase relinquishment, improve the efficacy of technology and ultimately improve producers' lives.

 Keywords: Information Technology Enabled Systems, Utilization pattern.